-Elderly/disabled program participants who lose a source of income or have a reduction of income that will last 90 days or more may be eligible for an interim certification at any time to reduce their portion of the rent, including a review of their medical deductions.
-If it is determined that a reduction of rent is warranted, the reduced rent will begin the first of the month after the verification of the decrease and any replacement income is received.
+Elderly/disabled participants who lose a source of income or have a reduction of income that will last 90 days or more may be eligible for an interim certification at any time to reduce their portion of the rent, including a review of their medical deductions.
+If it is determined that a reduction of rent is warranted, the reduced rent will begin the first of the month after the last verification is received.

-Decreases in public assistance income that is the result of a finding of fraud.
+The family's income will not be reduced for decreases in public assistance income that is the result of a finding of fraud.